-1. Describe (alternative - demonstrate an understanding of) the methods scientists use to explore natural phenomena, including observation, hypothesis development, measurement and data collection, experimentation, evaluation of evidence, and employment of data analysis or mathematical modeling as assessed by lab reports and oral/poster presentations.
+1. Describe the methods scientists use to explore natural phenomena, including observation, hypothesis development, measurement and data collection, experimentation, evaluation of evidence, and employment of data analysis or mathematical modeling as assessed by lab reports and oral/poster presentations..

 SUNY SLO: Students will demonstrate scientific reasoning applied to the natural world, including